Seth Zvi Rosenfeld

-Seth Zvi Rosenfeld (born November 16, 1961) is an American playwright, TV writer/producer and filmmaker.
-Seth credits a youth cemented to a loud corner on Amsterdam Avenue in NYC with setting his imagination afire.
-A lot of his early work both in plays and film are love-letters to that corner.
-That would include the Play Servy-N-Bernice 4Ever and the films A Brother's Kiss, King of the Jungle and the NetFlix series The Get Down.
-It has been said that his work chronicles the collisions of cultures in Urban America.
+Seth Zvi Rosenfeld (born November 16, 1961) is an American playwright, screenwriter and filmmaker.

 Personal life

 Rosenfeld was born in New York City and was raised in the Bronx and Manhattan.
-His early interests included graffiti, poetry, and basketball, all of which figure prominently in Rosenfeld's work.
+His early interests included graffiti, poetry, and basketball, all of which figure prominently in his work.

-Formerly, he was married to actress and activist Rosie Perez.
-He was then married to Kerri-Ann McCalla, a Jamaican-born screenwriter and film producer, until her passing of natural causes in 2018.
+He was in a relationship for a decade with actress and activist Rosie Perez from 1991 through their marriage in 1998 and divorce in 2001.
+He was then married to Kerri-Ann McCalla, a Jamaican-born screenwriter and film producer from 2010 until her death from natural causes in 2018.

 Career

 Theatre

 Rosenfeld began his career as a playwright with the Ensemble Studio Theatre and the now defunct Double Image and Angel Theatre companies.
 His first project was the play entitled The Writing on the Wall, produced by the Westbeth Theatre Center and for which New Line Cinema purchased the rights.
 Other plays include The Blackeyed Brothers, which won the Samuel French short play award and was produced by Double Image Theatre; A Brother's Kiss and After the Marching Stopped, produced by Angel Theatre at Intar and retitled Brothers Mothers and Others; Servy-n-Bernice 4ever, directed by Terry Kinney and produced commercially Off-Broadway at the Provincetown Playhouse; A Passover Story, commissioned by the late Joseph Papp for The Public Theater; The Flatted Fifth, Everything is Turning Into Beautiful, and Downtown Race Riot, produced by The New Group.
-Other works include the tiny plays La Familia, My Starship, and PS: I'm glad you sent your hair for Naked Angels and the Hip-Hop Theatre festival.
-Many of his plays have been published by Samuel French.
-His play Handball was workshopped by New York Stage and Film before being produced at Summerstage in New York City.
+Other works include the tiny plays La Familia, My Starship, and PS: I'm glad you sent your hair for Naked Angels.